openresty/lua-nginx-module/README.markdown

 ngx.today
 ---------

 **syntax:** *str = ngx.today()*

 **context:** *init_worker_by_lua&#42;, set_by_lua&#42;, rewrite_by_lua&#42;, access_by_lua&#42;, content_by_lua&#42;, header_filter_by_lua&#42;, body_filter_by_lua&#42;, log_by_lua&#42;, ngx.timer.&#42;, balancer_by_lua&#42;, ssl_certificate_by_lua&#42;, ssl_session_fetch_by_lua&#42;, ssl_session_store_by_lua&#42;*

-Returns current date (in the format `yyyy-mm-dd`) from the nginx cached time (no syscall involved unlike Lua's date library).
+Returns current date (in the format `yyyy-mm-dd`) from the Nginx cached time (no syscall involved unlike Lua's date library).

 This is the local time.